-Policy Regarding Missed Assessments:
+Policies Regarding Missed Assessments and Late Essay Submissions:

-Students with an approved absence from the Take-Home Midterm will have the weight of the missed Take-Home Midterm reallocated to the Final Exam.
+Students with an approved absence from a component of Participation & In-Class Activities will have the weight of the missed component reallocated to the Essay.

-Students with an approved absence from an article discussion will have the weight of the missed discussion reallocated to the Essay.
+Students with an approved absence from the Midterm will have the weight of the missed Midterm reallocated to the Final Exam.